Find Grad Schools

 3% Racial-Ethnic Minorities*

 University of Wisconsin - Madison comes in at #9 on our list of the most popular colleges offering master's degrees in stats.
 Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The stats program at University of Wisconsin - Madison awarded 72 master's degrees during the 2020-2021 school year.
-Around 3% of these students were from an underrepresented racial-ethnic group, and 38% were women.
+During the most recent year for which we have data, 72 people received their master's degree in stats from UW - Madison.
+About 32% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 #9